Git-Pikakid98/AnyCLItoGUI/README.md

 # How to use this
 ###### Can't believe I forgot to add this XD

-"AnyCLItoGUI.exe" "Path\to\program" "supported_extensions" (you can have multiple of these)
+"AnyCLItoGUI.exe" "Path\to\program.exe" "supported_extensions" (you can have multiple of these)

 # Screenshots
 <details>